dubinsky/dubinsky/notes/SystemAdministration/Omarchy.md

 source = ~/.config/hypr/jetbrains.conf
 ```

-Note: since Omarchy itself ships some windows rules in `~.local/share/omarchy/default/hypr/apps/jetbrains.conf`, it is not clear which (if any) of the above rules are actually needed...
+Note: since Omarchy itself ships some windows rules in `~.local/share/omarchy/default/hypr/apps/jetbrains.conf`, it is not clear which (if any) of the above rules are actually needed, nor if the Omarchy-supplied rules need to be disabled...
 ## Bitwarden

 Change keyboard binding from `1Password` to `Bitwarden` in